 If you run into issues and would like to make us aware of them, please use the Support menu item.
 You can see more information on reporting issues in the Agency Account Dashboard help.

 When you created your account, you agreed to a set of terms and conditions regarding our offerings.
-If you'd care to review them again, select Alpha Terms from the user profile menu.
+If you'd care to review them again, select Terms and Conditions from the user profile menu.
 A new browser window or tab will open in the web browser displaying the Terms and Conditions document.

 To logout of the Agency Account Dashboard, select Logout from the User Menu on any page.